MMcClure11/rails-project-book-nook/notes.md

 - [] refactor to scope or class method or helper method?
 - [x] protect lists from book show page

-## Helpers
+# Partials
-- [] add helper to display errors from validations OR use flash??
+- [X] add partial to display errors from validations

 ## CSS
 - [] make it peerrrrty